planetoryd/offdict/README.md

 - Input anywhere to start live search
 - Press ⬆️ or ⬇️ for different words
 - Press ⬅️ or ➡️ for scrolling
+- It loads `config.json5` in the working directory
+    - In the directory as specified by `data_path`, file `trie` and folder `rocks_t` should exist or will be created.
+- To import dictionaries
+    1. Copy existing `trie` and `rocks_t` to the working directory
+    2. Use GUI
+    3. Use CLI